josiah-wolf-oberholtzer/oovu/README.md

 What is it?
 -----------

 `oovu` is a collection of externals and patchers for Max 6.
+Open source, mostly written in Java.
+Inspired by Jamoma.

 What does it do?
 ----------------